TERMS & CONDITIONS

 1. Contracting Entity

-Company is contracting with the entity set forth in the table below rather than AOL Advertising, Inc., and this Agreement is subject to the referenced jurisdiction and governing law:
+Company is contracting with the entity set forth in the table below rather than Oath Advertising, Inc., and this Agreement is subject to the referenced jurisdiction and governing law: